 LaMontagne and Berman came into the baking industry after trading in their careers in fashion and venture capital.
 They had dreamed of opening a bakery together, and eventually made that dream a reality in 2008.
 “Sophie and I developed our passion for baking from our grandmother.
 It was our grandmother who taught us to bake and it was from her that we developed our love and passion for baking.
 From her, we saw and experienced the joy that we could bring to others through baking – the notion that something that we made with our own hands could bring happiness to others,” says Berman.

 The passion that fueled their early commitment to baking has driven them to great success.
 Since 2008, Georgetown Cupcake has grown to six retail locations – the Georgetown flagship, Bethesda (Maryland), New York City (SoHo), Boston, Los Angeles, and Atlanta.
 Additionally, the cupcakery ships its products nationwide through online ordering and sells its cupcake mixes through a partnership with upscale culinary retail store Williams Sonoma.
 The sisters have been careful to not weaken their brand while scaling up.

 Another reason for its success is that Georgetown Cupcake keeps a pulse on what flavors are trending, while also perfecting the flavors that made it a success in the first place.
-The sisters identify mermaid and unicorn cupcakes as the popular cupcake flavors at the moment, but they (and their customers) often prefer the classics.
+LaMontagne says that they (and their customers) often prefer the classics.